 Applause, applause for everyone who stuck with their New Year’s Resolution and is working out and watching what they eat.
 According to Statistic Brain, you are in an elite group considering that almost 60 percent of people who make resolutions crap out after only one month.
-So, if you’re hanging in there more than three months later, good for you!
+So, if you’re hanging in there almost 6 months later, good for you!
 You’ve likely seen some terrific results by now, even if you haven’t reached your ultimate goal.
 Don’t let that small detail convince you to quit now.
 If you’re down to your last 10 or 15 pounds of weight loss and have plateaued, here are some tricks you can try to move forward and hit your target.

 Adjust Your Eating